TritonDataCenter/sdc-cloudapi/README.md

           }
       },

-Same than the VMAPI section, but for CNAPI.
+Same than the VMAPI section, but for NAPI.

       "cnapi": {
           "url": "CNAPI_URL",